Data handling with Pandas![link image 69](/icons/link.svg)

 2021-01-01 00:00:00 2412021-01-01 00:00:01 142021-01-01 00:00:02 1902021-01-01 00:00:03 4072021-01-01 00:00:04 94...2021-01-01 00:01:35 2752021-01-01 00:01:36 562021-01-01 00:01:37 4482021-01-01 00:01:38 1512021-01-01 00:01:39 316Freq: S, Length: 100, dtype: int64

-This functionality of Pandas is very powerful, for example, we can have a dataset at certain hours in one time zone and change them to another time zone.
+This Pandas functionality is very powerful, for example, we can have a dataset at certain hours of one time zone and change them to another time zone.

 horas = pd.date_range("3/6/2021 00:00", periods=10, freq="H")datos = np.random.randn(len(horas))serie_horaria = pd.Series(datos, horas)serie_horaria